nylas-samples/nylas-hacktoberfest-2022/code-samples/contact/java/Update Contact/readme.md

 C:\com\nylas> java UpdateContact
 ```

-When your messages are successfully read, you'll get the following output in your terminal for a few emails:
+When the contact is successfully updated, you'll get the updated contact object printed in the terminal :

 ```text
 12:31:43.403 [main] DEBUG com.nylas.http.Body - <= No response body